MSardelich/CJay/README.rst

 - Call java class constructor:

-    In the example below we consider a class constructor that recieves a Java ``string`` as argument.
+    In the example below we consider a class method that recieves a Java ``string`` as argument.
     In order to create a Java ``string`` (``java.lang.String``) we need to instantiate a ``conveter``.

 .. code-block:: cpp